otrv4/otrv4/otrv4.md

 ```

 In this conversation flow, Alice first retrieves a Prekey message from a prekey
 server.
-Prior to the start of the conversation, this prekey message was uploaded
+Prior to the start of the conversation, this Prekey message was uploaded
 by Bob's client to a server.
 This is done in order to allow other participants,
 like Alice, to send him encrypted messages while he is offline.